Azure-Samples/communication-services-authentication-hero-nodejs/.github/ISSUE_TEMPLATE/bug_report.md

 about: Report a bug to help us improve.
 title: "[BUG]<what is the issue?> in <where is the issue?>"
 labels: bug
-assignees: clarenceli-msft, ikumarapeli-msft, lei-msft, rvenugopal-msft, vaibhavjain-msft
+assignees: clarenceli-msft, ikumarapeli-msft, lei-msft, rvenugopal-msft, vaibhavjain-msft, alcail

 ---